Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 ### 2. Landing Page / Home

 This was designed to be very minimal, with a strong, bold introduction to myself and the site's purpose.
 I think it achieves that.
+Initially I had toyed with adding my profile photo to the landing page, but I much prefer the minimalism of just bold text.

 ### 3. Short personal biography & photo of Karina